From the category archives:

 { 0 comments }

-This article is by Guest Blogger Charlie Born, the newest member of the Shirman Group extended team.
+This article is by Guest Blogger Charlie Born, on of The Shirman Group’s extended network of business experts.

 In their quest to solve business problems, buyers are turning to the internet and social media for information.
 This customer-driven Buyers’ Journey gives marketers a new channel to create valuable information that is discoverable, consumable, shareable and valuable.